GRAND VIEW YOUTH PIANO CAMP

 An active performer, Dr. Landowski has presented solo and chamber ensemble performances for the University of Iowa's Piano Sundays and Steinway Extravaganza series and at the Coralville Center for the Performing Arts, Krannert Center for the Performing Arts, the Upper Bay Philharmonic Society, and Irvine City Hall, as well as other venues.
 She has attended music festivals throughout the U.S. and Europe, and has played in master classes given by notable artists such as Gary Graffman, Menahem Pressler, Eduardo Delgado, Kenneth Drake and Edward Parmentier.

 She has also been involved in presenting pedagogy workshops and giving master classes at universities throughout southern California, Illinois, and Wisconsin.

 She completed her Kodály mastery certificate, providing an intensive study of folk song analysis, retrieval, musicianship, and conducting.
 With a particular passion for music literacy, she strives to create an environment of joy-filled music making with an emphasis on student choice and leadership.
 In addition to teaching, she maintains a small private piano studio and enjoys accompanying for local high schools.
-She enjoys spending time with her husband and dog at home in Des Moines.

 Dr. Kathryn Pohlmann Duffy is a professor of music at Grand View University and the director of the Grand View Choir.
 She holds degrees in music from Wartburg College, Kansas State University, and the University of Chicago.
 She earned her Ph.D. in musicology from the University of Chicago with a dissertation on the music and liturgy at the Castle Church in Wittenberg on the eve of the Reformation.